-and track 2, reconstructing critical assets and services.
+In response to these multidimensional crises, including in particular the explosion of the Port of Beirut in August 2020, the EU, jointly with the United Nations and World Bank developed, in close cooperation with the Government of Lebanon, Lebanese civil society, and the international community, the "Reform, Recovery, and Reconstruction Framework - 3RF)".
+Launched in December 2020, the 3RF focuses on the impact of the explosion on affected communities and businesses in the Beirut area.
+It distinguishes two types of priorities, track 1 -supporting the most vulnerable individuals, communities and businesses affected by the explosion; and track 2, reconstructing critical assets and services.
 The inclusion of reform priorities under the second track recognises that reconstruction will not be feasible nor sustainable without reform.
 The health sector is under the pillar IV "Improving services and infrastructure" through actions at reform and policy level, at investment/program level and at institutional strengthening level.

-A National Health Sector Strategy is currently being drafted with the support of the World Health Organisation and will be adopted this year.
+A National Health Sector Strategy is currently being drafted with the support of the World Health Organisation and was adopted in January 2023.
 It will constitute a guiding document for engaging the Government of Lebanon in policy advocacy for health systems strengthening and health system financing, including social safety nets for the poorest segments of the population.